edgelesssys/contrast/docs/docs/getting-started/deployment.md

 ## 6. Connect to Coordinator and set manifest

-Configure the Coordinator with a manifest.
+Configure the Coordinator with the created manifest.
 It might take up to a few minutes for the load balancer to be created and the Coordinator being available.

 ```sh